PoemaIX/KSKB-IX/docs/KSKB-IX-EN.md

 * Commiting copyright violations using Torrents, BitTorrent, etc. is not allowed.
 * I do not allow the use of the net_speeder/finalspeed/kcptun, etc, and any form of multiple packet sending tools that may interfere my home network, or let my web browsing slowing down.
 * Fair use terms applied for all resources.
 It is forbidden to consume/occupy CPU/network/bandwidth and other resources for a long time, such as `rclone transferring`/`crypto mining`, or any action that makes me feel my home network is very lag
 * Personal use is allowed.
-But using it as crawler or for account registration, etc., which may cause my IP to be marked as a bot is not allowed
+But using it as crawler or for account registration, etc. which may cause my IP to be marked as a bot is not allowed
 * You may not run resource-consuming programs, such as online games, crypto mining.
 It is not allowed to use our network as open proxy or for filesharing.

 ## Contact